sharmisthasg/ASR_SRU/README.md

 ### Hindi Continuous Speech

-* Download the Hindi dataset mentioned above.
-* Create a fork of this repository: https://github.com/KunalDhawan/ASR-System-for-Hindi-Language/tree/master/HTK
+* Create a fork of this repository: https://github.com/KunalDhawan/ASR-System-for-Hindi-Language/tree/master/HTK and clone it.
+* Download the Hindi dataset mentioned [above](#externally-obtained-datasets).
+* Store the downloaded 'data' directory in the HTK folder of the cloned repository.
 * Follow the steps mentioned [here](https://kunal-dhawan.weebly.com/asr-system-in-hindi-language-from-scratch.html).

 ### Telugu Words

+* In the 'doc' directory, create a .txt file, listing all the words in separate sentences.

 ### DEEP NEURAL NETWORK (DNN) FOR TAMIL AND TELUGU DIGITS RECOGNITION